 The trips are...adventures, not luxury cruises.
 I won't put you in any danger, we won't be hang-gliding or bungee jumping.
 We may do some mild hiking, but not for great distances.
 There is nobody to carry your bag or rub your feet.
 The food is fine; but these aren't five-star restaurants.
 No massuse.

 Early October; A pre-trip meeting, where you will get to meet your fellow travelers, learn a lot of details, learn what you need to take.

-October 15: We would fly from our perspective cities to Miami, Florida and then on to Santa Clara, Cuba, where classic American cars will pick us up at the airport and take us into town.
+October 26: We would fly from our perspective cities to Miami, Florida and then on to Santa Clara, Cuba, where classic American cars will pick us up at the airport and take us into town.
 We will spend the night at the Santa Clara Hotel.
-The following day our small, modern private bus will take us to several photogenic places around town, including Che Quevera's mausoleum.
-Later that day we will head south to Trinidad, spending the night there.
+The following day our small, private bus will take us to several photogenic places around town, including Che Quevera's mausoleum.
+Later that day we will head south, through a national forest, to Trinidad,on the coast, spending the night there.

-October 17; .
-Pinar del Rio, spending the morning in and around Pinar del Rio.
+October 28; .
+Leaving the Bay of Pigs we will go throught Pinar del Rio, spending the morning in and around Pinar del Rio.
 Visiting a cigar factory where dozens of workers roll the best cigars in the world.
 Then across the valley, checking out tobacco farms and farmers, horse- and ox-drawn carts and plows as we go.

 Havana mid-morning, to head back to Santa Clara, spending the night in Santa